Dr Louise Glennie (PhD)

 Nathan has a wealth of experience working in the NSW Government sector for 10 years, managing education and employment programs, in particular by focussing on youth and young people.
 One of his passions is working with young people to identify goals and develop pathways to assist them achieve their education and career ambitions.

-He is passionate about the environment and sits on the board of a Non-Government Organisation that empowers young Aboriginal people protect and look after their country and the environment.
-He hopes in the future to pursue a career in environment science.
+He is passionate about the environment and sits on the board of a Non-Government Organisation that empowers young Aboriginal people to protect and look after their country and the environment.
 Nathan also has a keen interest in human rights, he loves learning about cultures and participating in cultural exchange.

 Nathan joined the Nutrition Plus Board in 2016 and is a Juice Plus Franchisee.
-He had the pleasure of attending and performing at the 2016 Australia & New Zealand International Conference in Melbourne, whilst also supporting NMD workshops by sharing culture and dance.
+He had the pleasure of attending and performing at the 2016 Australia & New Zealand International Conference in Melbourne, Gold Coast and Perth whilst also supporting NMD workshops by sharing culture and dance.

 Nathan is proud of the work undertaken by Nutrition Plus and believes not only in the Nutrition Plus philosophy of building good health and well-being, he is excited by the work Nutrition Plus is doing in providing holistic programs that encompass Aboriginal identity and culture.